Hand & Upper Extremity Fellowship

 5. Four letters of reference, including one from your Program Director

-The application deadline is November 15, 2023.
-Please note, applications that are incomplete will not be reviewed.
+The application deadline is November 17, 2026.
+Please note that incomplete applications will not be reviewed.

 The Hand and Upper Extremity Fellowship provides comprehensive and timely training for all hand and upper extremity pathology.
 There is a focus on diagnostic accuracy and on broad exposure to the full gamut of therapeutic options.
 There is ample exposure to trauma and post-traumatic reconstruction, treatment of arthritis, including small joint arthroplasty, arthroscopy and management of complex elbow pathology.
 The plastic surgery experience will include congenital hand and wrist as well as soft tissue flaps and microvascular surgery.